aquasecurity/tracee/Readme.md

 In some cases, you might want to **leverage Tracee's eBPF event collection capabilities** directly, without involving the **detection engine**.
-This might be useful for debugging, troubleshooting, analysising, researching OR education.
+This might be useful for debugging, troubleshooting, analysing, researching OR education.

 Execute docker container with the word `trace` as an initial argument, and